opensafely-core/job-server/DEVELOPERS.md

 ## Risky migrations

 Be cautious when making migrations where the old code is incompatible with the new database state.
-Unhandled exceptions can occur in some circustances under our deployment strategy:
+Unhandled exceptions can occur in some circumstances under our deployment strategy:

 - When deploying PRs that include migrations, the old container may briefly run